 Here are a few of our favorite bars in case you were going to self-guide a bar crawl:

-- The Beantown Pub – Located across the street from the Granary Burying Ground is a unique spot where you can drink a Sam Adams beer while looking at a Sam Adams’ grave!
+Located across the street from the Granary Burying Ground is a unique spot where you can drink a Sam Adams beer while looking at a Sam Adams’ grave!

 It’s an upscale speakeasy restaurant bar with our favorite architecture and interior decor.

 Don’t worry, non-drinkers, there are plenty of mocktails and snacks that you will enjoy!
 Or just take it as an opportunity to explore the many shops and historic sites in the area while making fun of your inebriated friends!

 8. Eat grilled cheese at Roxy’s A4cade delcious and fun things to do in Boston on a rainy day

 Do you like grilled cheeses?
 How about arcade games?
 Alcohol?
-Of course you do!
+Of course, you do!

 You can partake in all of these adult activities with a visit to the Roxy’s Grilled Cheese’s Central Square location.
 Tucked away in back is A4cade, a barcade with an array of arcade cabinets both new and old for customers to get greasy grilled cheese fingers all over!
 It’s a blast for kids, adults, and all the ages in between!

 9. Boston Grown-ups Museum